Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 period.
 Unfortunately it hasn't fared very well, with the silk deteriorating badly (though not shattering) in the yuzen-painted areas where the rice-paste holdout always weakens its structure,

-now.
+for years, now.
 Souced in Kyoto, Japan.

 Contemporary furisode with hand painted cherry blossom.
 Length: 62"